pjain03/ann-multiclass/README.md

 * [numpy](https://docs.scipy.org/doc/numpy/user/quickstart.html)

 ### INSTRUCTIONS:
+0. Clone this repository to a local directory and `cd` into it.
+It might also be advisable to use a virtualenv.
+See [pip](https://pip.pypa.io/en/stable/installing/) and then `pip install virtualenv && virtualenv [NAME] && .
+[NAME]/bin/activate`.
 1. `pip install -r requirements.txt`
 2. `python scripts/process.py`
+3. Once you have processed your data adequately: `python scripts/`

 ### RESOURCES:
 1. A [YouTube playlist](https://www.youtube.com/playlist?list=PLBv09BD7ez_4Bs9j3o8l_ZTjQZoN_3Oqs) by Professor Victor Lavrenko of University of Edinburgh